intitni/XccurateFormatter/README.md

 To run the tests, you first need to:

 - install swift-format, SwiftFormat, ClangFormat, Node, Prettier.
-- provide their executable paths in `Config.debug.xcconfig`.
+- provide their executable paths in `Test.xcconfig`.